yakivmospan/android-snippets/gists/utils/security/readme.md

 As you may know android provided API to use `keystore` that is stored in system only from API 18.
 They introduced [AndroidKeyStore](http://developer.android.com/training/articles/keystore.html) provider that is responsible to manage this.

 But as always there are underwater stones.
 Up to API 23 you are only able to create asymmetric keys using  `AndroidKeyStore` provider.
 Also [algorithms](http://developer.android.com/training/articles/keystore.html#SupportedAlgorithms) that you can use are limited.
+And what about devices below API 18 ?

-I've create API that wraps default [JCA](http://docs.oracle.com/javase/7/docs/technotes/guides/security/crypto/CryptoSpec.html) api and `AndroidKeyStore` API and makes it easy to create, manage and use your keys.
+I've create API that wraps default [JCA](http://docs.oracle.com/javase/7/docs/technotes/guides/security/crypto/CryptoSpec.html) api and `AndroidKeyStore` API and makes it easy to create, manage and use your keys on any andorid API.

 ## Sample